 Water supplies for ultra-high-speed deluge systems must be adequate to supply the total demand of the largest Fire Area at the specific residual pressure required by the system for a period of at least 15 minutes unless a hazard analysis indicates a longer flow time is needed.
-Provide a flow rate of at least 0.50 gpm/ft.2 (20.4 L/m/m2) over the entire area protected by the ultra-high-speed deluge system unless a hazard analysis indicates a higher flow rate is needed.
+Provide a flow rate of at least 0.50 gpm/ft.
+(20.4 L/m/m) over the entire area protected by the ultra-high-speed deluge system unless a hazard analysis indicates a longer system and the specific residual pressure required by the ultra-high-speed deluge system unless a hazard analysis indicates a higher flow rate is needed.